 Personal and private chefs can easily commit mistakes in food preparation.
 Common faults in food preparation are:

 Food preparation errors result in foodborne illnesses.
 In connection, clients can sue personal and private chefs if they become sick.
-On average, settlement for personal injuries will cost $137,000.
+On average

 The table below shows the most common foodborne illnesses in the United States according to the FDA ( Food and Drug Safety Administration ) as well as their personal injury compensation cost, which chef insurance will pay for: